-The Master of Visual Arts is an interdisciplinary research degree for visual art graduates and creative professionals.
+Interested in postgraduate study in visual arts?
+The Master of Visual Arts is an interdisciplinary research degree for creative professionals.

-The degree is highly flexible and caters for students from a variety of backgrounds.
-You will select a learning pathway that reflects your art practice and professional interests.
+This postgraduate art and design degree is highly flexible and caters for visual arts graduates and students from a variety of other creative backgrounds.
+You can tailor your studies to suit your art practice and professional interests.

-You will work within the supportive culture of a studio environment involving group discussion, and critique of each other’s work.
-You have access to individual studio spaces, supervisory support and well-equipped specialist facilities.
-Your research will contribute to diverse and emerging dialogues around creative practice.
+You'll work within our supportive visual arts studio environment where you'll be involved in group discussions and critique of each other’s work.
+You have access to individual studio spaces, supervisory support and well-equipped specialist art and design facilities.
+Your design research will contribute to diverse and emerging dialogues around visual arts and creative practice.

 Admission is based on the submission of a proposal outlining the territory of exploration, and the nature of the project to be undertaken by the applicant.
 It is useful and usual for potential applicants to make an appointment to discuss their interests, before submitting their proposal.

 As part of this programme you complete a 120-point thesis, which can be either a practice-based or a more theoretical research project in an area of visual arts.
 You also develop an understanding of research methods and ethics, and complete a number of elective courses.

 Specialist areas in visual arts include:

 *Course not being offered in 2019

 Enrolment in a thesis is subject to achieving at least a B- average in coursework courses, including a pass in Research Methods and approval of research proposal.